ENCCS/python-perf/content/benchmark.md

 ## Preparation: Use `pyperf` to tune your system

 Most personal laptops would be running in a power-saver / balanced power management mode.
-This would include that the system has a scaling governor which can change the CPU clock frequency on demand.
+This would include that the system has a scaling governor which can change the CPU clock frequency on demand, among other things.
 This can cause **jitter** which means that benchmarks are not reproducible enough and are less reliable.

 In order to improve reliability of your benchmarks consider running the following